munsonbrian/munsonbrian.github.io/README.md

 - Statistical methods including Chi Squared metric

 **Application**
-- Validation of analytical model derived for the design of partical detectior for UTA High Energy Partical Physics Research
+- Validation of analytical model to aid in the design of a particle detectior for UTA High Energy Partical Physics Research

 **Results**
 - Model parameters were determined by utilizing Lmfit methods to fit quadratic function to empirically collected data.